 Extensive stage: Cancer is found in the lung and also in tissues on the other side of the chest.

-Lung cancer is found in distant organs, such as the brain, or in fluid between the two layers of pleura.
+Lung cancer is in distant organs, such as the brain, or the fluid between the two layers of pleura.